 Warts are benign skin growths that occur when the human papillomavirus (HPV) infects the upper layers of skin.
 A person contracts HPV through skin-to-skin contact, or with an object that recently touched a wart.
 While warts most commonly occur on the hands and feet, they can appear anywhere on the body including the face and genitals.
-They may appear as thickened bumps on the hands and feet, flat pink bumps on the face and lower legs, or sometimes they are cauliflower-like.
 Children are more likely to have warts because their immune systems have not learned to recognize and suppress HPV.
 While warts are harmless, they can be highly contagious.

 The main cause of warts is a skin infection with the human papilloma virus (HPV).
 The virus causes excessive growth of keratin, which is a type of protein present in skin, hair, and nails.